dev-sionejoseph/codey-catcher/README.md

 -----
 ## Reason for app:

-Currrently, people are stuck in their homes and looking for something enjoyable to do.
+Currently, people are stuck in their homes and looking for something enjoyable to do.
 Simple but entertaining games have taken a steep incline in popularity across social media as people fight the quarantine funk.
 This, to me, seems like the perfect time to bring back a version of a game that we all got countless laughs from as children.

 -----